emad-elsaid/Colosseum-plugin/colosseum/ReadMe.txt

 colosseumPropPage.cpp
     This file contains the implementation of the CcolosseumPropPage C++ class.

-CcolosseumCtrl.bmp
+CColosseumCtrl.bmp
-    This file contains a bitmap that a container will use to represent the CcolosseumCtrl control when it appears on a tool palette.
+    This file contains a bitmap that a container will use to represent the CColosseumCtrl control when it appears on a tool palette.
 This bitmap is included by the main resource file colosseum.rc.

 /////////////////////////////////////////////////////////////////////////////